zglozman/show-struct/README.md

 show-struct
 ===========

-Shows possible jq paths in a JSON file
+Shows possible jq paths in a JSON file.
+This is real useful for quickly analyzing json files for possible JQ filters.
+This is usefull when testing 3rd party apis, or just trying to analyze a large json file for futher jq proccessing.

 Sample usage (when in path):